zaurusman/zaurusman/README.md

 - 👀 interested in AI applications
 - 🌱 a CS student
 - 💞️ looking to collaborate on any project
-- 📫 buisness contact via: yotamtsa@gmail.com
+- 📫 business contact via: yotamtsa@gmail.com

 <!---
 zaurusman/zaurusman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.